dipson94/Queue-Analyzer/readme.md

 ![Alt text](image/readme/1683686296907.png)

 The above illustration is the data from .tra file when space is used as the delimiter.
 It is then sliced and saved as .csv format.
+Refer the Dosimis user Manual for more details about .tra file (Dosimis-3 User manual 2017, page number : 414) .

 The below illustraion is the result of the above change.